Belmont Better

 Belmont Better Zoning is committed to educating Belmont citizens on significant zoning changes.
 Our current focus is the Belmont Center Overlay proposal which will be debated at the Special Town Meeting on March 4.

-Our goal is to go beyond the rhetoric of town leaders and planners and to present the facts regarding the Center Overlay finances, parking, traffic, zoning language, impact on current small businesses, and other issues.
+Our goal is to go beyond the rhetoric of town leaders and planners and to present the facts regarding the proposal - finances, parking, traffic, zoning language, impact on current small businesses, and other issues.

 Belmont Better Zoning supports development that meets important community needs without sacrificing the town’s special character.